krokedil/klarna-payments-for-woocommerce/readme.txt

 2. Express checkout

 == Changelog ==
+= 2025.10.27    - version 4.4.0 =
+* Feature       - [KOM] Integrated the metabox package to enhance the order management metabox functionality.
+* Feature       - [KOM] Added filter 'kom_skip_scheduled_actions' to allow disabling the display of scheduled actions on the admin order page.
+* Fix           - Fixed a fatal error that could occur when accessing the edit cart page from the WordPress admin.

 = 2025.10.08    - version 4.3.1 =
 * Fix           - Resolved a fatal error that could occur when clearing stored logs using the support package.